kengru/gif-searcher/README.md

-# gif-searcher
+# Gif Searcher

-An app that lets the user search for gifs on Giphy.
+An app that lets users search for gifs on Giphy.

-- limpiar console y comentarios
-- llenar md con todas la informacion necesaria
-- hacer deploy a la aplicacion
-- probar
+#### Steps to run locally:

+`npm install`

+Create a .env file with a variable with the api key it should look like this:

+    REACT_APP_GIPHY_KEY = IPj6GRW6t3LkCoL9y2C54C5e2TN0Pmhz

+That is my API key, and it can be used.

+`npm start`

+#### To have in consideration:

+- Due to the constrains of a [developer giphy key](https://developers.giphy.com/docs/#access) I have limited search pages to 100 so the key can be in continue use.
+- For the same reason, you may recieve a 429 request error because of the limit of the key.
+- <b>The app will not work without the .env file.</b>
+- In the case there is any problem running the app, its also [hosted in firebase](https://gif-searcher-eff5f.firebaseapp.com/).